catalingavan/logbee-app/README.md

 ### .NET

-.NET applications can use the [KissLog.Sdk](https://github.com/KissLog-net/KissLog.Sdk) library which automatically sends all the logs and metrics to logBee
+.NET applications can use the [KissLog.Sdk](https://github.com/KissLog-net/KissLog.Sdk) library which automatically sends all the logs and metrics to logBee.

 ### REST

+You can create logs by consuming the REST endpoint provided by logBee.

 ```
 POST http://localhost:44088/request-logs